 It depend on the context.
 If you say "она девушка" - it means "she is a girl", if you say "она его девушка" it means "she is his girlfriend"

-Девочка is a little girl, a minor. Девушка is older, like 20s-30s, but younger than a "woman" женщина.
+Девочка is a little girl, a minor. Девушка is older, late teens-30, but younger than a "woman" женщина.

 No. That means "grandmother."
 That's rude to refer to an elderly stranger as Бабушка.